 1. Questions on Marital StatusThis is seen as discriminatory because an employer may be looking to determine your availability and time commitment to the position.
 Answering this question also reveals, or leads to the reveal of some other personal details that can be used to discriminate against a potential job applicant.
-For example, the answer to this question also may force you to reveal your sexual orientation, which is illegal.
-Also, candidates who are married are far more likely to currently have/soon have children, which can cause employers to discriminate against you because of your commitments at home.
-Examples of questions you can refuse to answer include:
+For example, the answer to this question may force you to reveal your sexual orientation, which is illegal.
+Also, candidates who are married are far more likely to currently have, or soon to have, children.

 • Are you married?